jb090979/FooBarQix/README.md

 Build Steps
 ============
-This is a fully working exapmle.
+This is a fully working example.
 If you want to try it out please execute:

     cd build
     cmake .. -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles"